 They also have a soft play room and outdoor playground, as well as charming tea rooms in an original train carriage.
 And Choo Choo, their road train tour of Clonakilty is a lovely way to round off a tour.

-You might also enjoy Top 10 Things to do with Kids in Cork
+You May Also Enjoy Top 10 Things to do with Kids in Cork

 Railway Preservation Society Ireland